melar09/EvolutionMod/readme.md

  - [UltimateLib](http://gdt-ultimatesuite.abesco.de/)

 ###Status
 Currently this pack is **Released** however is under heavy development.
-I recommend following the forum post [here](http://forum.greenheartgames.com/) for any updates, patches, or newer versions.
+I recommend following the forum post [here](http://forum.greenheartgames.com/t/rel-evolutionmod-version-1-0-0/) for any updates, patches, or newer versions.
 Any developer wishing to help with changes or adding features is welcome to join just send me a message.
-Here is a link to our [Change Log](https://github.com/melar09/SuperChargedMod/blob/master/changelog.md) by versions.

 ###Features
 _Anything marked with a **(NA)** has not been added yet.
 Anything with **(WIP)** is a work in progress and partially implemented.
 Anything which has no marks has been completely added and tested fully._